Fibrosis-Inflammation Lab

 Incretin-based therapies, primarily GLP-1 receptor agonists, represent the "metabolic improvement approach" that ameliorates MASH through potent weight loss effects.

-Semaglutide (GLP-1): Overwhelming MASH Resolution Rates
+Semaglutide (GLP-1): High MASH Resolution Rates

-ESSENCE Part 1 (F2-F3 MASH, 72 weeks) Results Summary
+ESSENCE Part 1 (F2-F3 MASH, 72 weeks; first 800 randomised participants) Results Summary

-• MASH Resolution: Semaglutide 2.4mg 62.9% vs Placebo 34.1%
+• MASH Resolution: Semaglutide 2.4 mg 62.9% vs Placebo 34.1%

-• Fibrosis Improvement: Semaglutide 2.4mg 37.0% vs Placebo 22.5%
+• Fibrosis Improvement: Semaglutide 2.4 mg 37.0% vs Placebo 22.5%

 • Weight Loss: Semaglutide -10.5% vs Placebo -2.0%